Skip to Content

 What to do?

 First of all, telling your doctor is the easiest way to be sure if your abnormal vaginal discharge is as a result of a chlamydia infection.
+Your doctor will take a swab or urine sample and send it for a lab test.

 Testing and treating your sex partners, avoiding unsafe sexual practices, consistent condom use and totally abstaining from sexual intercourse are some ways to prevent future chlamydia infections.